Kitware/CMake/Help/release/dev/apple-compiler-selection.rst

 apple-compiler-selection
 ------------------------

+* Builds targeting macOS no longer choose any SDK or pass an ``-isysroot`` flag to the compiler by default.
+Instead, compilers are expected to choose a default macOS SDK on their own.
+In order to use a compiler that does not do this, users must now specify ``-DCMAKE_OSX_SYSROOT=macosx`` when configuring their build.

 * On macOS with :ref:`Ninja Generators` and :ref:`Makefile Generators`, when a compiler is found in ``/usr/bin``, it is now used as-is and is no longer mapped to the corresponding compiler inside Xcode.
 The mapping was